- What is rosacea and how to recognize it? - February 3, 2026

 Fluidasa contains sorbitol.
 This may cause discomfort in people with fructose intolerance or digestive problems.
 It also contains parahydroxybenzoates, which can cause mild allergic reactions, even with prolonged use.

-This medicine May enhance the effects of some medications, especially those that depress the central nervous system.
-If you are taking tricyclic antidepressants, sedatives, or monoamine oxidase inhibitors, you should consult your doctor first. doctor.
+This medicine It can enhance the effects of some medications, especially those that depress the central nervous system.
+If you are taking tricyclic antidepressants, sedatives, or monoamine oxidase inhibitors, you should consult your doctor first.

 It can also affect skin tests with allergens.
 Therefore, it is recommended to discontinue the medication at least 72 hours before the test.